 The real estate investment trust designation of the eREIT does not equate the services or value creation offered by the eREIT with that of a public REIT — it simply allows Fundrise to pass at least 90% of the eREIT’s earned income to investors without paying taxes at the corporate level.

-Fundrise investors can invest directly into an eREIT and only pay an 0.85% asset management fee at the eREIT level.
-Investors who want to diversify across multiple Fundrise investments, including eFunds, can do so through one of the investment portfolios.
-For example, rather than choosing one eREIT or more, investors can invest in the Starter Portfolio with a minimum investment of $500.
-For this service, investors are charged an investment advisory fee.
+Fundrise investors can invest directly into an eREIT and pay an 0.85% asset management fee at the eREIT level.
+Investors who want to diversify across multiple Fundrise investments, including eFunds, can do so through one of the investment portfolios, for an additional investment advisory fee of 0.15% — investors can invest in the Starter Portfolio with a minimum investment of $500.

 Vanguard vs Fundrise: Final Analysis